aungzm/DropIn/README.md

 ## Contributing
 Here are some ways you can contribute to DropIn:
   1. Open a Pull Request.
 This is my one of the first projects that I wrote solely from start to end so feel free add features.
-  2. Also issues and suggestions in the [Issues]() section are welcom!
+  2. Also issues and suggestions in the [Issues](https://github.com/aungzm/DropIn/issues) section are welcome!
   3. Fork this Repo and add your own features!

 ## License
-This project is licensed under the [MIT License]().
+This project is licensed under the [MIT License](https://github.com/aungzm/DropIn/blob/main/LICENSE).
 You’re free to modify, distribute, and use the code in any way that aligns with the license terms.